A heating pad can help ease elbow pain and stiffness—especially for chronic or subacute elbow conditions such as tennis/golfer’s elbow or arthritis.

 It is long enough to fit any elbow and can also be used as an arm heating pad (15.5″ long and 6″ wide), and is super simple to use and easy to clean (only with a damp cloth).

-It is nonelectric so no cords can limit your movement, it heats up quickly in the microwave (in less than one minute), keeps the heat for 15 minutes, and you get 2 wraps for a reasonable price.
+It is non-electric, so no cords can limit your movement.
+It heats up quickly in the microwave (in 1-2 minutes), keeps the heat for 15 minutes, and you get 2 wraps for a reasonable price.

 3. Best Dual Gel Packs – Activewrap Elbow Wrap